 Bosses get a bad rap.
 From Ebenezer Scrooge to C. Montgomery Burns, pop culture generally portrays the top brass as greedy, egomaniacal, or hapless.
 But among all the horror stories of big shots run amok, let’s not forget the extraordinary leaders who’ve used their influence to make life better for their employees—or even for society at large.
-In honor of National Boss's Day (celebrated on October 17th this year), here are 9 executives, entrepreneurs, and CEOs who actually deserve that "World's Best Boss" coffee mug.
+In honor of National Boss's Day, here are 9 executives, entrepreneurs, and CEOs who actually deserve that "World's Best Boss" coffee mug.

 1. THE EXECUTIVE WHO MODERNIZED BASEBALL